Flawed People in a Corrupt World (Esther 1-2)

 There were white cotton curtains and violet hangings fastened with cords of fine linen and purple to silver rods and marble pillars, and also couches of gold and silver on a mosaic pavement of porphyry, marble, mother-of-pearl, and precious stones.
 Drinks were served in golden vessels, vessels of different kinds, and the royal wine was lavished according to the bounty of the king.
 (Esther 1:6-7)

 Put yourself there.
 You’re just an ordinary person, but you’re in the palace.
-You’re in a hall with 36 columns, 70 feet high.
+Imagine yourself standing in a majestic hall adorned with an impressive array of 36 towering columns, each soaring to a magnificent height of 70 feet.
 Everywhere you look you see sculptures, engravings, silk, and gold.
 The wine is flowing.
 It’s a good time.

 Chapter 2